On this page:

 - Database call metrics: The overall database access metrics across the application (all business transactions) are visible on the application flow map and the Database Calls dashboard.

-- Integrated database metrics with Database Monitoring:
+- Integrated database metrics with Database Visibility:

-- If an Oracle database backend of a Java application has the same hostname, port number, and database type as a database server already configured in a database Collector, the Oracle backend is automatically matched with the corresponding Database Monitoring Collector.
+- If an Oracle database backend of a Java application has the same hostname, port number, and database type as a database server already configured in a database Collector, the Oracle backend is automatically matched with the corresponding Database Visibility Collector.
 The Snapshot correlation view, which is only available for Oracle, shows the details of queries, clients, sessions, and schemas when the snapshot was captured.

 To monitor call performance to a database, confirm that it appears in the Databases Calls list and has its own Database Calls dashboard.
 If a database is not appearing, check the configuration.